Toegepast-AI/data-engineering/README.md

 # Data Engineering GCP

-A comprehensive collection of data engineering patterns, tools, and best practices for Google Cloud Platform (and multi-cloud environments).
+A comprehensive collection of data engineering patterns, tools, and best practices for Google Cloud Platform, Azure, AWS and Openshift.

 ## 📁 Repository Structure